mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ETL Notebook:

-- df.duplicated().sum() was used to check for duplicate data
+- df.duplicated().sum() was used to check for duplicate data.
-- df.drop_duplicates() was used to drop duplicate data
+- df.drop_duplicates() was used to drop duplicate data.
-- Converted datatypes to the appropriate types
+- Converted datatypes to the appropriate types.
-- df_info was used to provide an overview of the dataset, list of columns and missing values
+- df_info was used to provide an overview of the dataset, list of columns and missing values.
-- dropna was used to remove missing values and isnull().sum() to check column for missing values
+- dropna was used to remove missing values and isnull().sum() to check column for missing values.
-- Added a new column in the dataset which consisted of Quantity * UnitPrice
+- Added a new column in the dataset which consisted of Quantity * UnitPrice.
-- info() to provide a summary of the dataset
+- info() to provide a summary of the dataset.
-- str.contains(r'\?' was used to remove cells which included special characters
+- str.contains(r'\?' was used to remove cells which included special characters.
-- str.contains(r'[a-z] was used to remove cells which included lower case letters
+- str.contains(r'[a-z] was used to remove cells which included lower case letters.
-- stats_summary was used to provide descriptive statistics
+- stats_summary was used to provide descriptive statistics.
-- to_csv was used to save the clean dataset
+- to_csv was used to save the clean dataset.
-- pd.read_csv was used to load the clean dataset
+- pd.read_csv was used to load the clean dataset.

 Data Visualisation Notebook:

-- describe() was used for statistical summary
+- describe() was used for statistical summary.
 - Matplotlib was used to plot a pie chart for probability findings.
-- ttest_1samp was used for t testing to obtain p value and t-statistics
+- ttest_1samp was used for t testing to obtain p value and t-statistics.
-- Hisplot chart used to display distribution of transaction values
+- Hisplot chart used to display distribution of transaction values.
-- Matplotlib line+bar chart was used for monthly trend analysis
+- Matplotlib line+bar chart was used for monthly trend analysis.
-- Plotly pie chart was used for sales by day analysis
+- Plotly pie chart was used for sales by day analysis.
-- groupby was used in various analysis to group elements together such as CustomerID and Quantity
+- groupby was used in various analysis to group elements together such as CustomerID and Quantity.
-- Subplots and axes was used to create 3 visualisation on 1 line displaying top 6 customers by quantity, unit price and then total transaction value
+- Subplots and axes was used to create 3 visualisation on 1 line displaying top 6 customers by quantity, unit price and then total transaction value.
-- Kmeans.fit_predict was used for RFM clustering
+- Kmeans.fit_predict was used for RFM clustering.
-- Scatterplots was used for popular products charts quantity and total transaction value
+- Scatterplots was used for popular products charts quantity and total transaction value.
-- Plotly line chart was used to display the top 6 product sales trend over 13 months
+- Plotly line chart was used to display the top 6 product sales trend over 13 months.
-- ttest_ind was used to validate all 3 hypotheses
+- ttest_ind was used to validate all 3 hypotheses.
-- Boxplot was used to display Customer Spending Comparison: UK vs Non-UK
+- Boxplot was used to display Customer Spending Comparison: UK vs Non-UK.
-- Bar chart was used to display Average Revenue: Weekdays vs Weekends
+- Bar chart was used to display Average Revenue: Weekdays vs Weekends.
-- Bar chart was used to display Average Transaction Value: Holiday vs Non-Holiday Months
+- Bar chart was used to display Average Transaction Value: Holiday vs Non-Holiday Months.

 I structured the data analysis techniques to include as much variation as possible from the LMS i.e. charts were used across the board of seaborn, matplotlib and plotly.
 I ensured that i had something to include for each method as well as picking out the best techniques related to what i wanted to produce.

 I did decide against an area chart for the customers section as it visually looked messy, therefore i opted for a simple bar charts. bar charts gave me the visual i needed, very simple, clear and concise.

+I did decide against creating a visual representation of the RFM cluster of customers in addition to the tabled results. a visualisation was created, however the visual did not bring much inform forward by just looking at it.
+Therefore i decided to summarise this section with key insights, conclusion, suggest recommendations and improvements, and ethical and social considerations.

 I did have some challenges in deciding what types of charts i wanted to use for my confirmed sections within the data_visualisation notebook.
 However i used AI to provide me with the benefits and downfalls of using particular charts.
 I then was able to make a decision on the best fit charting for the circumstance.

-I used AI with ideation in relation to understanding what type of elements are heavily viewed for an online retail dataset.
+I used AI with ideation in relation to understanding what elements are heavily viewed for an online retail business.
+I was also able to research and obtain information in regards to business goals and objectives ideas.
 I was then able to build my business requirements and hypotheses.
+Using AI, i was able to decide what visualisations i wanted to create for an online retailer.

-I also used AI for deciding what areas of online retail i wanted to produce visualisations for i.e. what is the key importance or insight.
-I also used AI to understand some coding scripts to gain some knowledge and better understanding on how it works i.e. ttest.
+I used AI to understand some coding scripts to gain some knowledge and better understanding on how it works such as ttest and probability.

+Some written content was refined using AI to achieve a more formal and academic style.

 ## Ethical considerations

 - The online retail dataset came from Kaggle and does not have any legal or societal issues.
 There was no personal data within the dataset which could expose or identify anything personal to a particular individual.
-- Within the ETL notebook, i have included ethical, legal and social implications for data handling
+- Within the ETL notebook, i have included ethical, legal and social implications for data handling.
-- Within the data_visualisation notebook, i have included ethical and societal considerations commentary under each hypothesis and RFM customer analysis
+- Within the data_visualisation notebook, i have included ethical and societal considerations commentary under each hypothesis and RFM customer analysis.

 ## Wireframe